 Miyeni highlighted his belief that the digital age will not kill cinema but can instead positively impact it.
 He also advised the South African film industry to look at international trends and learn from film industry experts.

-Zhou indicated that DIFF, which is now 40 years old and which has become an internationally recognised festival, is implementing the transformation strategies that are needed throughout the South African film industry.
+Zhou indicated that DIFF, which is now over 40 years old and which has become an internationally recognised festival, is implementing the transformation strategies that are needed throughout the South African film industry.
 This entails the introduction of new voices and a move towards collaboration with platforms beyond the broadcasting and cinema space.
 The festival will partner with such platforms to screen festival events and films to enable the festival to reach more audiences.

 Breakaway sessions enabled delegates to engage in focused and in-depth discussions on the five sub-themes.
 Key recommendations were presented at plenary to inform a five-year implementation plan, which will provide short-, medium- and long-term deliverables for the South African film industry.
 The plan will be lead by the DAC, in conjunction with other government departments including the Department of Trade and Industries (DTI), the Department of Labour, the Department of Small Business Development, the Department of Communications, National Treasury and provincial departments.